WinsDominoes/AnarchyEssentialsRewritten/README.md

     # - "2.
 No Rules"
     # - "3.
 No Rules"

-#This is an updated version for the rules command which will be the message displayed when the user got kicked.
+#This is an updated version for the rules command which will be the reason why the player is kicked
-rules: §4This server is no rules because it's anarchy you idiot!
+rules: This server is no rules because it's anarchy you idiot!

 # Info Command
 # This command can be used by players only, default /info will work only in the console